 Annex A (informative): RTC client in terminal

-Editor’s note: Almost the context here are just moved from main body of old version TS.
-Thus, all should be re-shaped and further elaborated!

-A.1 Overview of high-level RTC architecture
+A.1 Overview of high-level RTC data flow

-The immersive Real-Time Communication (RTC) system is designed based on the RTC General Architecture specified in [2] to handle an immersive media such as AR or XR.
-Figure 4.1-1 illustrates the high-level view of the RTC system that uses RTC AF and AS for realizing the services.
+The Real-Time Communication (RTC) system is designed based on the RTC architecture specified in [2] to handle an immersive media such as AR or XR.
+Figure A.1-1 illustrates the high-level view of the RTC system that uses RTC AF and AS for realizing the services.
 RTC AF and AS provide the Control Plane (C-Plane) functionalities for setting up and controlling media and data sessions (U-Plane).
-The functionalities depend on supported scenarios of collaboration, which are described in [2].
-RTC system shall support at least one scenario.
+The functionalities depend on supported collaboration scenarios, which are described in [2].

-Figure 4.1-1: High-level architecture showing two RTC endpoints in terminals.
+Figure A.1-1: High-level data flow showing two RTC endpoints in terminals.

-NOTE 1: RTC AS exists in the media/data path depending on the collaboration scenarios.
+NOTE 1: RTC AS may exist in the media/data path depending on the collaboration scenarios.

-NOTE 2: RTC AF and AS are provided by MNO or 3rd party, depending on adopted collaboration scenarios.
+NOTE 2: RTC AF and AS are provided by MNO or 3rd party, depending on deployed collaboration scenario.

 NOTE 3: Operator B is depicted for collaboration scenario 4.
 In other collaboration scenarios, "Operator B" is replaced with "Operator A", and the boxes representing the same functionalities are provided by an operator.